Mondelez International: Kraft

 Mondelez International is rooted in the National Dairy Products Corporation (National Dairy), which was founded on December 10, 1923, by Edward E. Rieck and Thomas H. McInnerney.
 The firm was initially set up to execute on a rollup strategy in the fragmented United States ice cream industry.

 In 1924, Kraft Cheese Company was founded and was listed on the Chicago Stock Exchange.
-Two years later, it was listed on the New York Stock Exchange.
-In 1928, it acquired Phenix Cheese Company, the maker of a cream cheese branded as Philadelphia Cream Cheese, founded by Jason F. Whitney Sr. and the company changed its name to Kraft-Phenix Cheese Company.

 In 1930, National Dairy acquired Kraft Phenix.
 After the acquisition, the combined company retained the National Dairy name and management, though the Kraft Phenix side of the company continued to operate largely independently.
 The company then changed its name to Kraftco Corporation in 1969, and was renamed again to Kraft Inc. in 1976.
 After its acquisition by Phillip Morris and the merger with General Foods Corporation in 1989, Kraft Inc. was renamed to Kraft Foods Inc. in 1995.
 Altria (the former Phillip Morris) sold its stake in 2007.

 On September 7, 2009, Kraft made a hostile £10.2 billion takeover bid for the British confectionery group Cadbury, makers of Dairy Milk and Bournville chocolate.
 On November 9, the company's bid (then £9.8 billion) was rejected by Cadbury, which called it a "derisory" offer.
 Kraft upped its offer on December 4.
 It had significant political and public opposition in the United Kingdom and abroad, leading to a call for the government to implement economic protectionism in large-company takeovers.
 On January 19, 2010, Cadbury approved a revised offer from Kraft which valued the company at £11.5 billion ($19.5 billion).
 Some funds for the takeover were provided by the Royal Bank of Scotland.

 Cadbury sales were flat after Kraft's acquisition.
 Despite the Cadbury takeover helping to boost overall sales by 30 percent, Kraft's net profit for the fourth quarter fell 24 percent (to $540 million) due to costs associated with integrating the UK business after the acquisition.
 Kraft spent $1.3 billion on integration to achieve an estimated $675 million in annual savings by the end of 2012.
 Kraft increased prices to offset rising commodity costs for corn, sugar, and cocoa in North America and Europe.
 According to CEO Irene Rosenfeld, "We expect it will remain weak for the foreseeable future."
 Taking into account integration costs, the acquisition reduced Kraft's earnings per share by about 33% immediately after the Cadbury purchase.